Introduction

 Conclusion

 We installed Coolify and set up a custom domain for it on our server.
-Additionally, we configured the firewall rules to restrict access to our server and Coolify from the server IP address, allowing access only via our custom domain.
+Additionally, we configured the firewall rules to restrict access to our server and Coolify dashboard from the server IP address with port number, allowing access only via our custom domain.

 I highly recommend checking out the Official Coolify Documentation for more information.